 Arboviral diseases caused by arboviruses (short for arthropod-borne viruses) are spread to people by the bites of infected mosquitoes, ticks, or sand flies.
 More than 150 arboviruses are known to cause human disease.

 Travel-related arboviruses are Dengue, Chikungunya, Japanese encephalitis, Tick-borne encephalitis, Venezuelan equine encephalitis, Yellow fever, and Zika viruses.
 Some of these arboviruses, such as dengue virus, can also be spread in the U.S. territories of Puerto Rico and the U.S. Virgin Islands, American Samoa, the Northern Marianas, and Guam.

 The symptoms of arboviral infections can range from very mild to very severe.
 Most people who are infected do not show any symptoms or experience mild fever, headache, body ache, nausea, vomiting, or rash.
 Severe cases are rare.
 In these cases symptoms can include a high fever, stiff neck, disorientation, tremors, altered mental status, inflammation of the brain, paralysis, coma, or death.

-The symptoms typically occur between 1–15 days after a bite of an infected mosquito, tick or sandflies depending on specific virus.
+The symptoms typically occur between 1–15 days after a bite of an infected mosquito, tick or sandflies depending on the specific virus.

 Diagnosis of arboviral diseases is based on a combination of clinical signs and symptoms, recent travel history, possible exposures, in addition to laboratory testing of the blood, serum, cerebrospinal fluid, other body fluid or tissue.

 There are no specific treatments for arboviral diseases.
 People with mild illness usually recover within a week with no complications.
 Treatment is limited to supportive care, such as bed rest and over the counter medications to treat fever and pain are recommended.
 Patients are advised to drink fluids to prevent dehydration.
 Aspirin and non-steroidal anti-inflammatory drugs (like ibuprofen) are not recommended until dengue can be ruled out to reduce the risk of bleeding.
 If patients are taking medicine for another medical condition, talk to a healthcare provider before taking additional medication.
 Healthcare providers can provide supportive therapy to patients with severe infections.